particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 - SPI uses the RTL872x SPI1 peripheral (25 MHz maximum speed)
 - SPI1 uses the RTL872x SPI0 peripheral (50 MHz maximum speed)

-Even though the B SoM and M SoM both have two SPI interfaces, note that the M SoM SPI1 is on different pins.
+Even though the B-SoM and M-SoM both have two SPI interfaces, note that the M-SoM SPI1 is on different pins.

 {{!-- BEGIN do not edit content below, it is automatically generated 89fcdf38-5b12-43fa-b306-72a4262c913e --}}